Comp-Labs/Google-Docs/README.md

 - Compatible with Linux!
 (Microsoft Office is not compatible with Linux.)

 ## Caution ⚠️
 **Make sure you are connected to the Internet During Editing Documents to avoid any loss of data.
-But Changes will be saved automatically in your Google Drive if you disconnect from the Internet.
-So the Result, you do not lose changes!**
+Changes made to your document are saved to Google Drive Time-to-Time.
+So the Bright Part is, you do not Lose Changes!**

 ## Download Instructions 📦
 **First, go to the [releases page.](https://github.com/Comp-Labs/Google-Docs/releases) Then, Browse to the bottom of the page and you'll see a list of files.
 Then, download and install the package for your Operating System.
 Which one package is for your Operating System are written below:**